SvarDOS/core/install/trunk/mdr/readme.txt

-UNZIP    iteration over ZIP archives (no decompression code) VID12    driver for mode 12h VGA graphic (640x480, 16 colors) VIDEO    drivers for 320x200 video modes (256 colors on VGA, 16 colors on CGA) WAVE     parsing and loading WAVE sound files
+UNZIP    iteration over ZIP archives (no decompression code) VID12    driver for mode 12h VGA graphic (640x480, 16 colors) VIDEO    drivers for 320x200 video modes (256 colors on VGA, 16 colors on CGA) VIDX     driver for VGA "MODE X", ie. 320x240 with 256 colors and 3 pages WAVE     parsing and loading WAVE sound files
 XMS      detecting and using XMS memory to store data